A general framework to test gravity using galaxy clusters V: A self-consistent pipeline for unbiased constraints of $f(R)$ gravity: Background

 where $R_{\alpha\beta}$ is the Ricci curvature tensor, $\Box \equiv \nabla_\alpha \nabla^\alpha$ is the d'Alembert operator (using Einstein's summation convention) and $\nabla_{\alpha}$ represents the covariant derivative with respect to coordinate $\alpha \in \{0,1,2,3\}$ associated with the metric.
 The quantity $f_R\equiv{\rm d}f(R)/{\rm d}R$ represents the extra scalar degree of freedom of the theory, and is referred to as the scalar (or `scalaron') field.
 This mediates a fifth force which, when able to act, enhances the total strength of gravity by up to a factor of $4/3$.
 The fifth force can only act on scales smaller than the Compton wavelength:

 where $a$ is the cosmic scale factor.

 The $f(R)$ model features a screening mechanism which can help to ensure consistency with Solar System tests \citep{Will:2014kxa}.
 This is achieved by giving the scalaron an environment-dependent effective mass which becomes larger in dense regions, suppressing its gravitational interaction.
 Consequently, the fifth force can only act in sufficiently low-density regions which can include, for example, cosmic voids, low-mass haloes and the outer regions of galaxy clusters, where the gravitational potential well is not too deep.
-The suppression of the fifth force in denser regions is called the chameleon screening mechanism \citep[e.g.,][]{Khoury:2003aq,Khoury:2003rn,Mota:2006fz}.
+The masking of the fifth force in $f(R)$ gravity, which is achieved through the nonlinear total interaction potential that appears in the Lagrangian of the scalaron, is an example of the chameleon screening mechanism \citep[e.g.,][]{Khoury:2003aq,Khoury:2003rn,Mota:2006fz}.

 The \citet{Hu:2007nk} model of $f(R)$ gravity assumes the following prescription for the function $f(R)$:

 where $n$, $c_1$ and $c_2$ are the free parameters of the model.
 The quantity $m^2$ is equivalent to $8\pi G\bar{\rho}_{\rm M,0}/3=H_0^2\Omega_{\rm M}$, where $\bar{\rho}_{\rm M,0}$ is the present-day mean matter density and $H_0$ is the present-day Hubble parameter.
 By choosing $c_1/c_2=6\Omega_{\Lambda}/\Omega_{\rm M}$ and assuming the inequality $-\bar{R}\gg m^2$ for the background curvature, it can be shown that $f(R)$ behaves as a cosmological constant in background cosmology \citep{Hu:2007nk}.